SolutionGuidance/psm/docs/DESIGN.md

 as detailed in [issue
 #238](https://github.com/OpenTechStrategies/psm/issues/238#issuecomment-313217566).
-We have converted some of these JSP templates to [Mustache](https://mustache.github.io/), for easier reuse.
-Mustache templates can be used with code written in any number of languages, not just Java.
+We have converted some of these JSP templates to [Handlebars](http://handlebarsjs.com/), for easier reuse.
+Handlebars templates can be used with code written in any number of languages, not just Java.
 For this reason, they are not as exactly tuned to Java development.
-JSPs are able to hold more complex logic than Mustache, and work well for the PSM's screens, which are so specific that they are unlikely to be reused.
-The framing templates of the PSM (the headers, footers, and navigation bar) have been converted to Mustache, since they are the most likely to be reused in other applications or in pieces of the PSM that might be written in another language.
+JSPs are able to hold more complex logic than Handlebars, and work well for the PSM's screens, which are so specific that they are unlikely to be reused.
+The framing templates of the PSM (the headers, footers, and navigation bar) have been converted to Handlebars, since they are the most likely to be reused in other applications or in pieces of the PSM that might be written in another language.

 As part of this conversion, we deduplicated many of the templates.
-When you are editing a piece of UI functionality, it should appear in either a JSP template or a Mustache template.
+When you are editing a piece of UI functionality, it should appear in either a JSP template or a Handlebars template.
 Use the correct formatting for whichever style applies.

+See [handlebars.md](handlebars.md) for more detail about this conversion process.

 ## Interfaces